MichaelFedora/unofficial-blockstack-extension/README.md

 - API Setting Verification
 - Ability to set/change your account email

+## Known Issues

+Using an account that has a name with a profile.json from a particular Gaia Hub and switching to a different one in the settings will cause the extension to error in ways that may make the extension unusable.

+For now, make sure to use an account that has no names *or* stick with the default Gaia Hub / the Gaia Hub that has the profile.json stored for that name.

 ## Downloads (for Beta Version)

 ***Wallet Transactions have not been tested yet -- use at your own risk!***